 Upon successful completion of the program, and no further arrests for a one year period, the case will be dismissed and the defendant can honestly answer that he or she has never been convicted of a crime.
 This is good news for some defendants, although it may not be as helpful for those dealing with professional license issues or immigration consequences, where an admission, even without a conviction, to a prostitution offense, could lead to problems.
 On balance, it is nice to see this program finally expanded to the Van Nuys Courthouse.
 Next?
 Let’s hope that the City Attorney’s Office sees fit to expand the program to the Airport Courthouse as well.

 But there’s bad news too.
 The bad news is that the City Attorney’s Office and the LAPD have also promised to step up the impounding of vehicles that are used in connection with soliciting and engaging in prostitution pursuant to California Vehicle Code 22659.5.
 In other words, in conjunction with a local city ordinance, accused johns can have their cars seized for up to 30 days.
 Sure, there’s an appeal process, but it is costly and time consuming.

-If you or a loved one are facing a prostitution related offense at the Van Nuys Courthouse or anywhere in the City of Los Angeles, do not hesitate to contact The Law Offices of Jerod Gunsberg at (310) 219-0744 or via this secure contact form.
+If you or a loved one is facing a prostitution related offense at the Van Nuys Courthouse or anywhere in the City of Los Angeles, do not hesitate to contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.